developer-stylechain/project-calavera/docs/source/configs/css.md

 The CSS config adds the required configurations files and configuration for [Stylelint](https://stylelint.io/).
 By default it also enables the `stylelint-config-recommended`(https://github.com/stylelint/stylelint-config-recommended) and `stylelint-a11y`(https://github.com/YozhikM/stylelint-a11y) Stylelint extensions.

-To add the `CSS` config to your project, add the following to your `package.json`
+To add the `CSS` config to your project, add the following to `package.json`

 ```
 ...